Terradue/cloud-bursting4one/README.md

 # Configuration

-The cloud-bursting4one driver includes the following interfaces:
+The cloud-bursting4one driver includes the following APIs:

 * jclouds
 * cloudstack